-Now approaching her 40's, Jolie would be entering into menopause much earlier than usual due to the procedures she's had, so she wears a clear patch that delivers bio-identical estrogen into her system.
+Now in her 40's, Jolie would be entering into menopause much earlier than usual due to the procedures she's had, so she wears a clear patch that delivers bio-identical estrogen into her system.

-It's left up for assumption whether or not the hormone replacement therapy Jolie uses are indeed helping her stay young and vital as she ages.
+It's left up for assumption as to whether or not the therapy Jolie uses are indeed helping her stay young and vital as she ages.